Cornmeal Dinner Rolls Recipe

 - 1 tablespoon cornmeal

 - 1. In a large saucepan, combine the milk, sugar, butter, cornmeal and salt.
 Bring to a boil over medium heat, stirring constantly.
-Reduce heat; cook and stir 5-8 minutes or until thickened.
+Reduce heat; cook and stir until thickened, 5-8 minutes.
 Cool to 110° - 115°.

 - 2. In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine the eggs, cornmeal mixture, yeast mixture and 2 cups flour; beat until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).